Skip to main content

 What Future Housing Leaders offers

-Future Housing Leaders offers employers three ways to participate, so you can choose the options that work best for your company.
+Here are three ways to participate so you can choose the options that work best for your company.

-Future Housing Leaders recruits students for your existing internship program through our free recruiting service and help them prepare for the interviewing process.
+Future Housing Leaders shares your existing internships with students through our channels and helps them prepare for the interviewing process.

-The free curriculum and summer program provides professional development, training, and certification opportunities for your interns.
+This program includes expanded, exclusive housing education that provides professional development, training, and certification opportunities for your interns.

-Participate in our Housing Matters Speaker Series to promote your company and discuss career paths with diverse students to highlight careers in housing.
+Participate in our Housing Matters Speaker Series to promote your company, discuss important industry topics, and highlight career options with students.

 Employer FAQ